 - Smaller longevity as it’s only compatible with 2 and 3 year-olds

-Best Thermal Toddler Mittens: Zelda Matila Thinsulate Waterproof Winter Gloves
+Affordable Thermal Toddler Mittens: Zelda Matilda Thinsulate Waterproof Winter Gloves

 While these are technically mittens, they’re a smart waterproof pick if you know that your children are heading out to play in the snow.
 The Zelda Matilda Toddlers Thinsulate Winter Waterproof gloves are not only water resistant, but are designed to keep little fingers warm thanks to the inclusion of not just thinsulate, but taslon.